captainqq/courses-bond-valuation-and-analysis-in-python/slides/chapter_1_d50e9ad1a2eade644d046cf2d0b87090.md

 title: Instructor at DataCamp

 `@script`
-In this chapter you have learned the yield to maturity as an important concept for measuring a bond's internal rate of return.
-You also have learned various factors that may affect a bond's yield.
+In this chapter you have learned that yield to maturity is a key concept for measuring a bond's internal rate of return, and various risk factors may affect the yield.
 Now let us learn how to estimate the bond yield using Python.

 ---